tatamars/AddressWatcher/README.md

-# AddressWatcher-Slack
+# AddressWatcher-Discord/Slack
 Simple bot to execute a warning if any address on Ethereum network stops broadcasting transactions.

 # Requirements:
 -Etherscan (/Polygonscan or any other EVM-like explorer) API key.

--Slack webhook URL, can be adapted to use Slack API key.
+-Discord or Slack webhook URL, can be adapted to use Discord or Slack API key.

 -Address to watch.